KalessinD/perl_fork_utils/README.md

     The signal names can be taken from $Config{'sig_names'}.

     Returns a result of mentioned code reference as "$code->( @$args )".
-    Be aware that in current implementation this methods can't return the list.
+    Be aware that in current implementation this method can't return the list.
     The return value looks like the one shown below:

 ```perl
         my $result = $code->( @$args );
 ```

-    In case of any error in the executed code reference tha standard $@ variable will be set.
+    In case of any error in the executed code reference the standard $@ variable will be set.

 ###### code